BryceBeagle/cse522/assignment1/README.txt

 	A executable, named main.exe, will be created for the desired platform.

+Running the program
+	The program needs root access for mouse reading and priority setting.
+	The program can accept either an input file as it's first or can be fed the input through stdin, if desired.

+	stdin example
+		sudo ./main.exe < input_file
+	file example
+		sudo ./main.exe input_file

+	Thread ID's and priority settings will be displayed to the console, followed by readouts of the operations as the are completed.

 Cleaning the program:
 	To delete the compiled executable, simply run make clean